 23 Tender Terms and Conditions for Refined Product Industry Import Deliveries to Kenya Oil Industry, undated copy of the Agreement (which took effect January 1st, 2008) between buyers and sellers.
-It's provided to World Bank consultant in Nairobi in November 2008.
+Provided to World Bank consultant in Nairobi in November 2008.